‘Deeply troubling’: Last year’s record homicide spike continuing into 2021

 “The way to fix this is to immediately begin hiring as many officers as the academy can handle,” Mr. Pemberton said.

-Seattle Mayor Jenny Durkan, also a Democrat, issued an executive order on Oct.
+Seattle Mayor Jenny Durkan, a Democrat, issued an executive order on Oct.
 29 allowing $10,000 hiring bonuses for new police officers and $25,000 hiring bonuses for experienced officers through the remainder of 2021.

-Ms. Durkan said the order is necessary to address staffing shortages along with public safety concerns, and that “previous attempts to get [the city] council to consider an ordinance to operationalize these measures has failed.”
+Ms. Durkan said the order was necessary to address staffing shortages and public safety concerns.
+“Previous attempts to get [the city] council to consider an ordinance to operationalize these measures has failed,” she said.

-The order came after the city council rejected her request in July to reinstate a 2019 incentive program for hiring officers.
-The council also cut $3 million from the Seattle Police Department’s $400 million dollar budget last August.
+The Seattle City Council rejected Ms. Durkan’s request in July to reinstate a 2019 incentive program for hiring officers.
+In August, the council cut $3 million from the police department’s $400 million budget.

-The Pacific Northwest city of more than 737,000 has recorded fewer homicides so far this year (35) compared to the same time last year (52).
-The mayor, however, noted in the October order that there was a 35% uptick in shots fired incidents compared to the same time in 2020.
+The Pacific Northwest city of more than 737,000 has recorded 35 homicides this year, down from 52 during the same period last year.
+The mayor, however, noted in the October order a 35% increase in reports of gunshots.

 A police spokesperson said Tuesday that 224 of the department’s 1,347 allotted officer positions are unfilled.

-National Police Association spokeswoman Betsy Brantner Smith told The Times that there is a police recruitment and retention “crisis” throughout the nation.
+National Police Association spokeswoman Betsy Brantner Smith told The Times that the nation has a police recruitment and retention crisis.

 The retired police sergeant said the crisis is “primarily in blue cities and counties” that decided “to vilify the entire profession based on the actions of one police officer in Minneapolis.”